 Good Reasons for Bad Feelings: Insights from the Frontier of Evolutionary Psychiatry by Dr. Randolph M. Nesse digs into the science of evolution to understand why mental illness persists.
 He explains that while the illnesses themselves are not evolutionary adaptations, our vulnerabilities to these illnesses may actually have evolutionary purposes.
 He takes the rather refreshing approach of… Continue reading Book review: Good Reasons for Bad Feelings

-On a recent post of mine, Dangerous Voyage left a comment mentioning a research study and a documentary about it that I might be interested in.
+IMDB On a recent post of mine, Dangerous Voyage left a comment mentioning a research study and a documentary about it that I might be interested in.
 I was interested, and sufficiently so that I wanted to share it with all of you.
-The Dunedin Study has followed a group of 1000 individuals born in 1972 in… Continue reading The Science Of Us
+The Dunedin Study has followed a group of 1000 individuals born in 1972… Continue reading The Science Of Us